imissyouso/textmagic-rest-csharp/docs/TextMagicApi.md

 <a name="deletelistsbulk"></a>
 # **DeleteListsBulk**
-> void DeleteListsBulk (DeleteListsBulkInputObject deleteListsBulkInputObject, bool? xIgnoreNullValues = null)
+> void DeleteListsBulk (DeleteListsBulkInputObject deleteListsBulkInputObject)

 Delete list by given ID(s) or delete all lists.